ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Current job -> Beginning of the career -> Go Towards Chronologically

-* Quich shows of success
+* Quick shows of success

 * Drive the interviewer with giving details of the projects that you took an interesting part